 So what was Bushmiller's classic style?
 Extremely simple but stylized artwork -- many cartoonists admire (sometimes genuinely, sometimes grudgingly, sometimes purely ironically) the way Bushmiller was able to convey his ideas so economically.
 You can shrink a "Nancy" strip down to a ridiculously small size and still be able to get the joke.
 Not that the jokes are good -- they're painfully bad, dumbed down even below the level you'd need for a strip aimed solely at very young children.

 But again, Bushmiller fans do appreciate this as part of the weird genius of his style.
 To his supporters, the seemingly primitive nature of "Nancy" disguises the careful artistic architecture Bushmiller used to set up his gags.
 Cartoonists like Art Spiegelman, Scott McCloud, Bill Griffith, Wally Wood, Chris Ware, Mark Newgarden, Paul Karasik, and many others have expressed admiration for Bushmiller and even incorporated elements of his style into their own cartoons, while Andy Warhol based one of his paintings on a "Nancy" strip in 1961.

 In 2018, "Nancy" got a new cartoonist, the pseudonymous Olivia Jaimes, who brought in a lot of new readers and controversy.
-She modernized Nancy's visual style and included topical jokes about Snapchat, Facebook, earbuds, and Twitter bots, and included the bizarrely hilarious line "Wow, she is going in on that cornbread."
+She modernized Nancy's visual style and included topical jokes about Snapchat, Facebook, earbuds, and Twitter bots, and included the bizarrely hilarious lines like "Wow, she is going in on that cornbread." and the memetic "Sluggo is lit."
 Lots of readers liked this more anarchic style, while plenty of others were enraged by the changes made to the strip.